Jainism in Kerala

 Jainism, one of the three most ancient Indian religious traditions still in existence, has very small presence (0.01%) in Kerala, in south India.
-According to the 2011 India Census, Kerala only has around 4500 Jains, most of them in the city of Cochin, Calicut and in Wayanad district.
+According to the 2011 India Census, Kerala only has around 4500 Jains, most of them in Wayanad and Ernakulam districts.

-Medieval Jain inscriptions are mostly found on the borders of Kerala proper, such as in Wayanad in the north-east, Alathur in the Palghat Gap and Chitharal in Kanyakumari District.
-Epigraphical evidence suggests that the shrine at "Tirukkunavay", perhaps located near Cochin, was the major Jain temple in medieval Kerala (from c.
+Medieval Jain inscriptions are mostly found on the borders of Kerala proper, such as in Wayanad in the north-east, Alathur in the Palghat Gap and Chitharal in Kanyakumari district.
+Epigraphical evidence suggests that the shrine at "Thirukkunavay", perhaps located near Cochin, was the major Jain temple in medieval Kerala (from c.
 9th century CE).
 The so-called "Rules of the Tirukkunavay Temple" provided model and precedent for all other Jain temples of Kerala.

 Some of the Jain temples in Kerala were incorporated by the Hindus at a later stage.
 The temple images are worshiped as Hindu gods and considered as part of the Hindu pantheon.
-Hindus and Jains occasionally worship their deities in the same temple.
+Hindus and Jains occasionally worship their deities in the same temple in Kerala.